young5454/ABComp/README.md

 ```

 ## Downstream comparative analysis
 The below code will start the downstream comparative analysis pipeline with using up to 4 cores.
-This task contains gene annotation, pangenome analysis, and more.
+This task contains gene annotation, pangenome analysis, antibiotic resistance gene finding and more.
 Make sure you activate the default conda environment before your Snakemake run.

 ```bash
 conda activate env_default